SimonAltmannshofer/CarND-Capstone/README.md

 Possible Improvements:
 * Some additional training data from the simulator might be helpful (especially yellow and red)
+* We have to get it compatible to Carla (tensorflow==1.3)
-* Or maybe different models from simualator and test-lot:
+* Maybe different models for simualator and test-lot:

 ```
 class TLClassifier(object):